-How do Couples Grow Apart
+Why Couples Grow Apart

-Drifting apart as a couple can occur over small amounts of time or within the context of a major life changing event.
-Couples often find themselves in the midst of difficult circumstances that require processing and self care.
+Drifting apart as a couple can occur over small amounts of time or within the context of a major life-changing event.
+Couples often find themselves in the midst of difficult circumstances that require processing and self-care.

 When my husband and I went through several family losses and job changes in a row, we each struggled to communicate in an effective way.
 We needed time to evaluate our own needs and grieve appropriately.
 As a result, we struggled to find a balance between what we each needed personally and together as a couple.

 Think back to the first time you interacted with your spouse.
 There was something that drew you to one another.
-Some spark that made pause and take notice.
+Some spark that made you pause and take notice.
 You had a connection.

-My husband and I were both teachers and we found connection in sharing about the silly things kids did in our classes.
+My husband and I were both teachers and we found a connection in sharing about the silly things kids did in our classes.
 This intentional conversation allowed us both to process what we were doing and find support in stressful situations.